INUITS - TORO SEDUTO - SACAJAWEA - POESIA INDIANA

 vive a lungo soltanto chi rispetta gli anziani e gli animali

-INUK - Dna di un uomo vissuto 4.000 anni fa.
+INUK - Dna di un uomo vissuto 4.000 anni fa

 Un team d’esperti danesi, utilizzando alcune ciocche di capelli, ritrovate nel 1986 sull’isola di